clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 ## Introduction

-In ZeroNet, it is possible to add plugins.
-Some of the features that we already use are actually plugins which is available at download like `MergerSite` or `Ǹewsfeed`.
-For now, there is no plugin store available in which you can select which one you want to install but it is still quite simple to add, disable or create a plugin.
-In this tutorial, we will see how to write one really simple plugin and how to interact with it from a zite.
+In ZeroNet, plugins can be created to extend the functionality of the client as well as provide api calls to zites.
+Some of the features that we use are actually plugins that can be downloaded, like `MergerSite` and `Newsfeed`.
+There currently isn't a plugin store where you can install them.
+However, it is simple to add, disable, or create plugins.
+In this tutorial, you will learn how to write a simple plugin that provides an api which can be called directly from a zite.

-> **Note** : I advice to read [The Basics](http://127.0.0.1:43110/14pM9huTYzJdyQyHRj6v2kfhMe8DrxwpGt/?/tutorials/the_basics) tutorial first.
-Knowing how to create a zeronet site would also be usefull for this tutorial.
+> **Note**: I advise you to read [The Basics](http://127.0.0.1:43110/14pM9huTYzJdyQyHRj6v2kfhMe8DrxwpGt/?/tutorials/the_basics) tutorial first.
+You should also know to create a zite.

 ## ZeroNet Plugins

 In your ZeroNet folder will find a `plugins` folder.
-If you have installed ZeroNet throught ZeroBundle, you might find it under the `core` folder.
+If you have installed ZeroNet through ZeroBundle, you might find it under the `core` folder.

-You should see a bunch of folders like the following :
+You should see a bunch of folders like the following:

 ```
 .